Rob Schumacher-USA TODAY Sports. Pictured: Brendan Steele

 Being from California, Steele has a bit of an advantage on these greens.
 He’s usually losing strokes to the field with the putter, but finishes above field-average on this type of surface.

-Steele is obviously a name to look for among the favorites, but his form was so bad to close the year that he actually checks in at +4000 on Bovada.
+Steele is obviously a name to look for among the favorites, but his form was so bad to close the year that he actually checks in at +4000.
 Nevertheless, I won’t be backing him because he hasn’t had a top-20 finish since the team event in New Orleans in April.

 It’s probably time for someone else to take this title.